Troyanovsky/vibe-coding-guide/en/Lesson_9_Testing.md

 - **Elements tab**: Lets you inspect and temporarily modify HTML/CSS
 - **Responsive design mode**: Test different screen sizes without multiple devices

-Don't worry about understanding everything – just look for red error messages and bring them to your AI assistant for help.
+Don't worry about understanding everything – just look for red error messages and copy/paste them to your AI assistant for help.

 ### Automated Testing with AI